spattisson/zaproxy/UiStartDevelopment.md

 # GUI Programming
 ## Introduction
+**_SwingExplorer does not available from their developers.
+This project was originally hosted in [Google Code Archive](https://code.google.com/archive/p/swing-explorer/source/default/source).
+Please check the [issue](https://github.com/robotframework/SwingLibrary/issues/72) before you use it._**

 Getting started with GUI programming is hard.
 A graphical tool, that lets you inspect the internal structure can help to understand how a user interface is composed.
-[SwingExplorer](http://www.swingexplorer.com) can be used for such purpose.
+SwingExplorer  can be used for such purpose.

 <img src='https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/swing-explorer_application.png' width='800' />